Core Team: Director, Co-Directors and Associates

 Susie is currently a member of the Learning Disabilities Health Observatory www.ihal.org.uk which was established in 2010 to provide better, easier to understand, information on the health and wellbeing of people with learning disabilities.
 Projects have included: Reasonable Adjustments, Acute Liaison Nurses, Joint Strategic Needs Assessments, Autism Self-Assessment Framework, Learning disabilities Self-Assessment Framework, and what CQC inspection reports of acute hospitals say about people with learning disabilities.

-Rebecca Fish is an Associate Researcher working in the Faculty of Health and Medicine.
+Rebecca Fish is a Lecturer working in the Sociology Department.
 Rebecca has worked with people with learning disabilities for 19 years and has led projects that include both service users and staff as participants.
 The majority of her research looks at experiences of living and working in inpatient units, exploring staff and service-user accounts of the institutional response to ‘challenging behaviour’.
 A notable area of her research has been experiences of self-harm, both from staff and service-user perspectives.
 In 2000 she won an NHS R&D bid for 45k to extend this research, and support service-users to record and publish their experiences.
 The research filled a gap in knowledge in this area and features extensively in the NICE systematic review of evidence in their guidance for the longer-term management of self-harm.
 Rebecca’s PhD research used ethnography to explore how the intersection of gender and disability influences women’s experiences of living on locked wards and made recommendations for changes to policy and practice.
 Her current project explores the provision of accessible health information in Primary Care.
 Overall, her research has informed policy, procedure and training with the aim of improving the experiences of people with learning disabilities

 Elaine James is an Honorary Research Research Fellow in the Division of Health Research and a commissioner of adult social care in a local authority.